Ham And Eggs

 It is possible during longer periods of good weather and if conditions are favorable to climb the neighboring and more challenging ice and mixed route, Shaken Not Stirred or even hire a flight bump to the Ruth Gorge for a bonus route such as the Japanese Couloir to the summit of Mt.
 Barrille.

-The best season for climbing Ham and Eggs is mid April through early May.
+The best season for climbing Ham and Eggs is typically mid April through early May.

 Ham and Eggs is a long and challenging alpine climb, climbers must have previous ice and mixed climbing and mountaineering experience.
 Additionally climbers must be in excellent cardio fitness.